 Some research suggests that happier people tend to experience pain less severely than their unhappy counterparts.

 Arthritis is certainly a common condition that occurs more frequently in older individuals with painful and stiff joints.

 Many studies have found that a higher sense of well-being may reduce the pain and stiffness associated with arthritis.
 Studies also show that being happy may improve the physical functioning of people with arthritis.

 One study of 1000 people with painful arthritis found that happier individuals walked an extra 711 steps a day – 8.5 percent more than their less happy counterparts.

 Happiness also seems to reduce the pain associated with other medical conditions.
-A study of over 1000 individuals recovering from a stroke found that the happiest individual had 13 percent less pain rating after three months than did their less happy counterparts.
+For example, a study of over 1000 individuals recovering from a stroke found that the happiest individual had 13 percent less pain after three months than their less happy counterparts.

-With all these positive health effects of happiness, it should not be too surprising that the happy tend to live longer.
+With all these positive health effects of happiness, it should not be too surprising that happy people tend to live longer.

 Studies show that religiously active tend to be happier in their lives than their secular counterparts.